dfds/dojo/workshops/kafka-deep-dive/4/README.md

 `dotnet add package Newtonsoft.Json`

+*If adding the packages results in an error, see: https://github.com/dfds/dojo/issues/15 for a potential workaround*

 With the necessary dependency installed, let us go ahead and create "MessagingHelper.cs" in our "Enablers" directory.

 ```c#